Here, the rock climbing

 Elevation

-Here, we spend the day climbing, and talk about our lines at night around a camp fire.
-Perfect for outdoorsy types looking for their daily climbing rush.
-The key is to climb as a group with a range of different climbing skill profiles.
-That way, you can help each other and put your experience to good use.
-You need to master the techniques and have your own equipment (that matches the climbing type) to engage in this activity.
-No training is provided for an introduction to climbing at Poisson Blanc, and basic experience in canoe camping is also a must.
+Here, we climb by day and talk about our routes at night around the campfire.
+Perfect for outdoor enthusiasts looking for their daily climbing fix.
+The key is to come climbing as a group with a variety of outdoor climbing skills.
+In this way, mutual support shines through and everyone lives the experience to the fullest.
+Mastering the techniques and having your own equipment (depending on the type of climbing) are essential for this activity.
+No climbing training is offered at Poisson Blanc for those who want to get started, and a minimum of canoe-camping experience is also required.

-For children, the minimum age for climbing is 5 years old.
-Kids under 16 need to be accompanied by a skilled adult with a right of entry for rock climbing.
-To find out more about climbing with the family, have a look at Ian Bergeron’s article.
+For children, the minimum age for climbing is 5 years.
+Children under 16 must be accompanied by a qualified adult in possession of a climbing permit.
+To find out more about climbing with your family, read Ian Bergeron’s article.

-Escalade en famille au Poisson Blanc (french only)
+Article – Escalade en famille au Poisson Blanc

 Climbing Ethics

-• Do not hook onto fragile trees, use fixed anchors/belays.
+• Do not hang onto fragile trees and use fixed anchors.

-• It is forbidden to purge or modify installed equipment without authorization from the Park.
-If you spot an irregularity, please inform us.
+• It is forbidden to carry out purges or modify existing equipment without the Park’s authorization.
+In the event of an anomaly, please inform us.

-• Tie and protect the canoe at the foot of the wall from any damage that might be caused by bumping and friction.
+• Fasten the canoe at the foot of the wall and protect it against rubbing.

 Did You Know

-The story of rock climbing at Poisson Blanc goes back to a long time ago, but was not documented very much at the time.
-Some climbs would have taken place in the 1980s.
-The first stationary equipment would have been installed on 4 routes by Guillaume Lajoie and Simon Trudeau in 2003.
-Since 2016, the regional park has been officially developing climbing in partnership with the FQME.
+The history of climbing at Poisson Blanc goes back a long way, but was poorly documented at the time.
+Some climbs date back to the 1980s.
+The first fixed equipment was installed on four routes by Guillaume Lajoie and Simon Trudeau in 2003.
+Since 2016, the Regional Park has been officially developing climbing in partnership with the FQME.